Julio Cesar Chavez Jr. was beaten soundly by Canelo Alvarez in 2017. WBN witnessed a fight from a lofty position at the top of the T-Mobile Arena.

 It was a vast chasm of class.
 Wide, very, very wide.
 Some of the rounds could have been 10-8 and saw a more significant margin than the 120-108 three times eventually carded.

-Taking to social media to make his case, the 35-year-old son of a legend said: “Win Canelo!
-But one way or another, you can not give viewers a worthy show!
+Taking to social media to make his case, the 35-year-old son of a legend said: “Win, Canelo!
+But you can not give viewers a worthy show one way or another!

 “Especially when you claim to be the best!
-You are facing a rival with two years without getting into a ring (in Avni Yildirim)!
+You face a rival for two years without getting into a ring (in Avni Yildirim)!

 “I will fight Canelo again at 175 pounds any day you want!”